 - Overseeing the implementation of treatment plans

-Clarion University is the only university within a two-hour radius offering courses in Applied Behavior Analysis that allows its students to sit for certification once Clarion receives Verified Course Sequence status from the Behavior Analysis Certification Board.
-Competent Learner Model (CLM) courses prepare students to address complex, interrelated needs in most learning environments.
+Clarion University is the only university within a two-hour radius offering courses in Applied Behavior Analysis that allows its students to sit for certification because Clarion received Verified Course Sequence status from the Behavior Analysis Certification Board.
+Additionally, Clarion is the only university in the region allowed to offer CLM courses for college credit.
+Competent Learner Model courses prepare students to address complex, interrelated needs in most learning environments.
 There are increasing numbers of students with autism and other significantly complex learning and behavioral challenges.
-In addition, schools and other learning environments are in need of multi-disciplinary teams (MDTs) to work together to design and deliver evidence-based interventions with reliability.
+In addition, schools and other learning environments are in need of multi-disciplinary teams to work together to design and deliver evidence-based interventions with reliability.
 Having these courses embedded in the undergraduate education degree prepares our graduates to address these workforce needs.

 HIGH NEED: There are currently a total of 1,197 BCBAs and BCaBAs in Pennsylvania.
 Internationally there are 23,674 BCBAs and on 2,7389 BCaBAs.
 The current infrastructure of those trained in ABA in Pennsylvania will not be able to sustain the current caseloads within the County systems.
 There is expected to be an influx of those needing to become trained and potentially certified in ABA.

 The job market for special educators will continue to be favorable through 2026 (Best Choice Schools).
-Special Educators work with students with a variety of disabling conditions (Dyslexia, Learning Disabilities, Autism, Behavior Disorders, physical disabilities etc.) in various settings such as schools, hospitals, private schools and even prisons.
-Students who graduate from our Special Education PreK-8/7-12 with Reading Specialists program are in high demand and many are hired before they graduate.
+Special Educators work with students with a variety of disabling conditions (dyslexia, learning disabilities, autism, behavior disorders, physical disabilities etc.) in various settings such as schools, hospitals, private schools and even prisons.
+Students who graduate from our Special Education PreK-8/7-12 with the Reading Specialists program are in high demand and many are hired before they graduate.

 - 49 states report a shortage of special education teachers including Pennsylvania

-- 82% of special education teachers report that there are not enough professionals to meet the needs of students with disabilities
+- 82 percent of special education teachers report that there are not enough professionals to meet the needs of students with disabilities

-- 51% of all school districts and 90% of high poverty school districts report difficulty
+- 51 percent of all school districts and 90 percent of high poverty school districts

 Special Education Personnel Shortages Factsheet